alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 <br/>

 ### **Client id，Client secret**

 Normal users don’t need to fill in the blank.
 If they apply for official authorization, they can also use their own to fill in.
 If it is blank, the default is to use the one provided by Alist.

+- If you use your own developer account, the Oauth token link must also be modified, and you must also use your own developer account ID and secret key to obtain the refresh token.

 <br/>

 ## **Rapid upload**